-Due to what we perceive to be a low risk of modern slavery within our industry and due to our rigorous on-boarding processes described above, we do not consider it necessary at this stage to audit our suppliers (or indeed their suppliers) to ensure that they are compliant with modern slavery laws.
-However, we would be prepared to do so should the need arise.
+Due to what we perceive to be a low risk of modern slavery within our industry and due to our rigorous on-boarding processes described above, we do not consider it necessary at this stage to routinely audit our suppliers (or indeed their suppliers) to ensure that they are compliant with modern slavery laws.
+However, we are prepared to do so should the need arise.

 Compliance within the business is supported by a robust Internal Audit function which regularly conducts audits of our agencies in all their areas of business and works closely with the internal Legal Department to ensure compliance with all applicable laws and regulations.
 Most key agencies are audited once every three years.
-However, where we believe there may be an issue or concern in an agency, or where we consider an agency is operating in a high risk jurisdiction, or where an issue has been raised either formally or through the Alert Line, then that agency will be subject to an enhanced audit or investigation, if necessary with third party auditors, external law firms or tax investigators.
+However, where we believe there may be an issue or concern in an agency, or where we consider an agency is operating in a high-risk jurisdiction, or where an issue has been raised either formally or through the Interpublic Alertline, then that agency will be subject to an enhanced audit or investigation, if necessary, with third party auditors, external law firms or tax investigators.

-The Interpublic Alert Line, allows our employees or other concerned parties to raise concerns about any business conduct without fear of reprisal or retribution.
-The Alert Line number is included on Alert Line posters in all our agencies across the world, especially those in higher risk countries.
-It is also available on our IPG website, is brought to the attention of our employees in our compliance training and details of the Alert Line are included in our Supplier Code of Conduct.
-The Alert Line allows for any concerns to be raised anonymously and every complaint or claim made on the Alert Line is investigated.
+The Interpublic Alertline allows our employees or other concerned parties to raise concerns about any business conduct without fear of reprisal or retribution.
+The Alertline number is included on Alertline posters in all our agencies across the world, especially those in higher risk countries.
+It is also available on our IPG website and is brought to the attention of our employees in our compliance training and details of the Alertline are included in our Supplier Code of Conduct.
+The Alertline allows for any concerns to be raised anonymously and every complaint or claim made on the Alertline is investigated.

 IPG continues to build upon its robust compliance culture and seeks to maintain its high standards.
-As part of its ongoing efforts to ensure there is no Slavery or Human Trafficking in its supply chains it intends to identify improvements by reviewing its supplier engagement policies, contractual approaches and due diligence processes to continually monitor the risk of Slavery and Human Trafficking.
+As part of its ongoing efforts to ensure there is no Slavery or Human Trafficking in its supply chains IPG continues to review its supplier engagement policies, contractual approaches and due diligence processes to continually monitor the risk of Slavery and Human Trafficking.
+In the past year IPG has updated its Supplier Code of Conduct with expanded statements on governance, sustainability, business diversity and reporting.